Our History

 The Kitchener Horticultural Society traces its beginning to 1872 when Alexander Young, a school principal in the town of Berlin (now Kitchener), started a junior horticultural organization for his students.

-A few years later in the 1880s, John Motz, a publisher and sheriff, became the first president of a horticultural society of an adult group of citizens in Berlin.
+Ten years later, in the 1880s, John Motz, a publisher and sheriff, became the first president of a horticultural society for an adult group of citizens in Berlin.
+After a rise and fall, the Society was reorganized in 1910.
 On December 12, 1910 the first meeting of the Berlin (Kitchener) Horticultural Society was formally organized under the provisions of the Horticultural Societies Act.
+The officers were S.J.
+Williams, H.L.
+Janzen, and George DeKleinhans.

 KHS Flower Show – 1928